 Danny moved forward and pulled Taylor into a hug.
 Her arms were awkward for a moment as if struggling to get loose, then they were wrapped around his waist.
 Taylor buried her face into his chest and held him tight.
 But she never shed a tear and to Daniel Hebert, that was the greatest injury his daughter had suffered.

 Taylor trudged up the steps towards her room.
 It had been bittersweet explaining things to her father.
 Bitter because of the sheer magnitude of the trouble she was in.
 Sweet because he believed her.
 Utterly and without equivocation, her dad believed that she was innocent of cheating.

 Then something like this happened, and it was as if no time had passed.
 Her dad was there for her.
 He believed in her.
 And he was ready to take on all comers and defend her to the best of his ability.
-Of course, the only problem lay in that statement.
+Of course, the only problem lay in the last four words of that statement.

 Taylor wasn't sure what her dad could do really.
 If she failed, she would get held back a grade.
 College would be more difficult, with no chance at an academic scholarship.
 Her life, while not ruined, would be made that much harder.
 And her former friend would be justified in every thing she'd ever said about Taylor being stupid and worthless.

 Taylor laid her head down on her pillow and wished for better tomorrows.
 Please, God, she prayed, let my life get better.
 Give me the strength to fix things.